anvilco/react-ui/packages/react-signature-modal/README.md

 ## Styling

-Customize the component by overriding the default styles.
+Customize the component by importing your own CSS stylesheet.
 Pass in props to override IDs and classNames.

 ## Anvil Etch E-Sign Docs